 Now you should have four of your very own crown molding templates that are going to make your job so much easier you’ll want to kiss them…or me for sharing my secrets with you!

-But they should at least clear up any confusion about what cut needs to be made where!
+So no, these instructions won’t suddenly make you a professional crown molding installer.
+But, crown molding templates that make installation easier should at least clear up any confusion about what cut needs to be made where!